RaymondHojui/Steam-Review-Data-Analysis/README.md

 ```
 The **raw data** set is saved under `raw_reviews.csv` and the **cleaned data** set is saved under `reviews_cleaned.csv`

-<mark>⚠️Due  to legal and ethical reasons, the real Steam review data that had been extracted will not be included in this project. </br>
+<mark>⚠️Due  to legal and ethical reasons, the real Steam review data that I have extracted will not be included in this project. </br>
 The following is an example illustrating the structure and format of the `reviews_cleaned.csv` dataset used in this analysis for demonstration purposes; it does not contain real user data. </mark>